Div685/ror-lifestyle-app/README.md

 **Articles under a category page**
 ![screenshot](screencapture-article.png)

 > This is the RoR Capstone project.
-Main goal for this project was to build lifestyle article app by using Given Design and completing the requirements mentioned in the project [requirement](https://www.notion.so/Lifestyle-articles-b82a5f10122b4cec924cd5d4a6cf7561).
+The main goal for this project was to build a lifestyle article app by using Given Design and completing the requirements mentioned in the project [requirement](https://www.notion.so/Lifestyle-articles-b82a5f10122b4cec924cd5d4a6cf7561).
 **!PeTsLifestyLE** The website is about reading and writing an article about pets.
 Users can also vote and comment on an article but to do that users need to signup and login.

 ## Features